markeasting/THREE-XPBD/README.md

 # THREE.js feat.
 XPBD physics 🌈
 Based on Extended Position Based Dynamics by [Matthias Müller](https://github.com/matthias-research).

+Refer to the [docs directory](./docs/) to view the papers and source code used in this project.

 Demo: https://eastingandnorthing.github.io/three/